PrinsFrank/PrinsFrank.nl/_posts/2022-08-23-Laravel-service-providers-and-how-to-speed-up-your-application.md

 If you've read the [Laravel documentation about Service providers](https://laravel.com/docs/9.x/providers){:target="_blank" rel="noreferrer noopener"}, You've also come across [Deferred Providers](https://laravel.com/docs/9.x/providers#deferred-providers){:target="_blank" rel="noreferrer noopener"}.
 These complicate the Console commands but are a necessary segue into the technical explanation about speeding up your application.
 Deferred Providers are loaded after all the normal service providers have been booted and registered by the "RegisterProviders" bootstrapper in the "bootstrap" method in the Console Kernel;

 <div style="width:50%;margin: 0 25%;">
-{% include puml.html graph_name="service-providers-console-with-deferred" alt="Service provider registering with deferred"  aspect_ratio=186 %}
+{% include img.html src="/graphs/service-providers-console-with-deferred.png" alt="Service provider registering with deferred"  aspect_ratio=186 %}
 </div>

 So far, whether or not your ServiceProvider is deferrable doesn't really make a difference, as you can see that it gets loaded either way when booting the console.
 That changes when we move into HTTP request though.